HipsterBrown/rails-react-playground/README.md

 <%= render ReactIslandComponent.new(name: "thing") %>
 ```

-While iterating on the component in Rails, running `./bin/vite dev` within the Rails directory (`playground`) and `pnpm start` within the package workspace (`@playground/code`) will auto-reload the page when the source files change.
+While iterating on the component in Rails, running `foreman start -f Procfile.dev` within the Rails directory (`playground`) and `pnpm start` within the package workspace (`@playground/code`) will auto-reload the page when the source files change.

 If the React component should receive initial props from the Rails view, that can be done in two different ways: